mabdn/fprime-spaceposts/doc/MessageStorage/SoftwareDesignDocumentation.md

 Other components which want to use `MessageStorage` to store a message need to call its ports.
 * `storeMessage`: Stores a single given message
 * `loadMessageLastN`: Loads a given number of the most recently stored messages.
 I.e., messages are handled in last-in-first-out order.
 The loaded messages are returned in a batch which is defined as a type.
 * `loadMessageFromIndex`: Loads a single message from a provided index.
-The index is an indetifier number internal to the component.
-This port is only useful if the user knows what index they are looking for, e.g. from an event or from telemetry data emitted by the component
+The index is an identifier number internal to the component.
+This port is only useful if the user knows what index they are looking for, e.g. from an event or telemetry data emitted by the component

 ### Events and Telemetry
 The component emits an event every time